software-challenge/player_python/README.md

 [![Discord](https://img.shields.io/discord/233577109363097601?color=blue&label=Discord)](https://discord.gg/ARZamDptG5)
 [![Documentation](https://img.shields.io/badge/Software--Challenge%20-Documentation-%234299e1)](https://docs.software-challenge.de/)

-> **Be warned!** This package is currently experimental and has still a few known bugs.
-But please try it out and let us know if anything comes up.

 > Hey there!
 To help you out, it's best to start by checking out the
 > [documentation for this client](https://socha-python-client.readthedocs.io/en/)
 > before you ask any questions or open an issue.
 > It'll provide you with some helpful information!

 This repository contains the Python package for the [Software-Challenge Germany](https://www.software-challenge.de), a programming competition for students.
 The students